bxparks/rpn83p/USER_GUIDE.md

 <a name="TrigModes"></a>
 ### Trigonometric Modes

-Just like the TI-OS, the RPN83P starts using the radian mode when doing trigonometric functions.
+Just like the TI-OS, the RPN83P uses the radian mode by default when calculating trigonometric functions.
 The top status line shows `RAD`.
 Let's calculate `sin(pi/6)` in radian mode, by typing, `PI` `6` `/` `SIN`: